-For the year ended 30 June 2022 and 2021, all revenues and material assets are considered to be derived and held in one geographical area being Australia.
-Whilst Nexion Pacific is based in New Zealand, minimal transactions occurred within Nexion Pacific during the year ended 30 June 2022 (2021: Nil transactions).
+For the years ended 30 June 2023, 2022, and 2021, all revenues and material assets are considered to be derived and held in one geographical area being Australia.
+Whilst Nexion Pacific is based in New Zealand, minimal transactions occurred within Nexion Pacific during the year ended 30 June 2023 (2022: minimal transactions).

-Note 4: Significant events and transactions
+Note 4.
+Significant events and transactions